JumpstartLab/professional_heroku/pitch.markdown

 ## Who's this for?

-This course is built for teams of experienced developers who feel comfortable with Ruby, Rails, and the fundamentals of deploying web applications.
+This course is built for teams of experienced developers who are comfortable with Ruby, Rails, and the fundamentals of deploying web applications.

 ## Schedule

-Our instructors come to you and teach five full days 9AM to 4PM.
-We can accomodate anywhere from 4 to 24 attendees.
+Our instructors come to you and teach five days 9AM to 4PM.
+We can accomodate from 4 to 24 attendees.

 ### Monday - Understanding the Platform